-SCA protocols take effect in the European market on September 14, 2019, and they have the potential to completely reshape how we conduct business online.
+SCA protocols were to take effect in the European market on September 14, 2019, and these rules have the potential to completely reshape how we conduct business online.
 Let’s examine what these new standards mean, and how merchants should respond.

 What is Strong Customer Authentication?

 Back in October 2015, the European Parliament adopted a new set of regulations for the payments industry.
 The focus of the Revised Payment Services Directive, or PSD2, governs how third-party services like Google or Facebook can take on roles previously restricted to banks.
 However, there were other provisions imposed by PSD2 as well.

 Effective September 14, 2019, merchants need to abide by strong customer authentication standards when conducting an eCommerce transaction in the European market.
 In simple terms, the rule requires an extra layer of authentication during checkout.
 Limiting verification to card number, address, and CVV is no longer enough.
 Now, sellers are required to verify the buyer’s identity according to at least two of the following three factors:

 - Possession: Something the user possesses, like a payment card.

 - Knowledge: Something the user knows, like a 3-D Secure code attached to an account.

 - Inherence: Something the user inherently is, like a fingerprint or other biometric impression.

 For example, assume a customer wants to make an online purchase.
 As a merchant operating under SCA standards, you have a few options.
 You can try to verify that:

 - The customer physically possesses the payment card with CVV verification.